Introduction

 Can I use any type of paint for my propane tank?

-No—use only paint specifically formulated for metal surfaces and suitable for outdoor conditions to ensure durability and safety.
+Only use paint that is specially designed for metal surfaces and can withstand outdoor conditions for the best durability and safety.

 How often should I repaint my propane tank?